Feb 24

 Possums are plentiful and hated.
 There is a great Thomson story about a possum from the 80's trip.

 We tried to electronically sign our papers for the house, but justin's phone didn't seem to work, so we walked to a backpackers place and used their honor system computers.
 Both of us were able to sign.
 WAHOOOOOO!
 Huge moment!
+We started to hike Devil's Punchbowl, but I wasn't up for steep hiking yet.
+I was able to see the falls from afar, spectacular.
+I walked back to check the tide schedule at the backpackers hostel to see Pancake Rocks, which is best seen at high tide.
+Around 4pm tomorrow.
+The beach forest is lovely.

 Later...Justin got back to the camper much sooner than I had anticipated.
 I left a note for him, but didn't think to leave the camper unlocked.
 He got back and couldn't find me, so panicked and went on the two trails there looking for me.